-To quantify the marginal efficiency cost of redistribution, we introduce parametric perturbations for both policy instruments.
+To quantify the marginal efficiency cost of redistribution, we introduce parametric hypothetical perturbations for both policy instruments.
 The reforms are budget neutral by construction and redistribute from households above a given percentile p of the income distribution to households below that percentile.
-To understand our notion of budget neutrality first note that we define net revenue NR, i.e. tax revenue net of subsidy spending, as:
+To understand our notion of budget neutrality first note that we define net revenue NR, i.e., tax revenue net of subsidy spending, as:

-$$NR = \int{i} T(y_i) di - \int{i} N_i s(y_i) di.$$ (5)
+$$NR = \int{i} T(y_i)di - \int{i} N_i s(y_i)di.$$ (5)

 We then define budget neutral reforms as reforms that imply d(NR) = 0 after accounting for all behavioral changes.
+These simple reforms should not be interpreted as policy proposals but as auxiliary reforms to derive how costly the last unit of redistribution of a given real world policies was in terms of efficiency costs.

 Perturbation of the income tax schedule Before formally defining the reform, we first provide an illustration in Figure 2a.
 The black solid line represents the initial tax schedule, i.e. tax payment as a function of household income.
 Note that we depict the initial tax schedule as linear merely for simplicity - our analysis does not necessitate a linear baseline tax schedule.
-The reform increases the marginal tax rate and the absolute tax payment for households with incomes above y_p , as shown by the red dashed line.
-For households with incomes below y_p , the marginal tax rate is also increased, but the absolute tax payment decreases, as indicated by the blue dotted line.
+The reform increases the marginal tax rate and the absolute tax payment for households with incomes above $y_p$ , as shown by the red dashed line.
+For households with incomes below $y_p$ , the marginal tax rate is also increased, but the absolute tax payment decreases, as indicated by the blue dotted line.
 Given a specific increase in tax payments above the median income (a given red dashed line), the blue dotted line is chosen so that, after accounting for all household responses, the entire reform remains budget-neutral.
-This reform redistributes resources from households with incomes above y_p to those below y_p .
-Moreover, the change in tax payment is greater the further away from y_p .
+This reform redistributes resources from households with incomes above $y_p$ to those below $y_p$ .
+Moreover, the change in tax payment is greater the further away from $y_p$ .